 Other Form 1120-PC Schedules Affected by Schedule M-3 Requirements

-Report on Schedules L and Form 1120-PC, Schedule A, amounts for the

-U.S. corporation or, if applicable, the U.S. consolidated tax group.
+Report on Schedules L and Form 1120-PC, Schedule A (or Schedule B, if applicable), amounts for the U.S. corporation or, if applicable, the U.S. consolidated tax group.

 Schedule L